open-education-hub/operating-systems/content/chapters/app-interact/lab/content/dbus.md

 * `expire_timeout`: `-1`

 Now the question is how to actually call the method.
-Normally we would have to write an application that connects to D-Bus and executes the call.
+Normally, we would have to write an application that connects to D-Bus and executes the call.
 But for demonstrative purposes there are easier ways.

 One way is directly from d-feet.